kogodemilade/kogodemilade/README.md

-- 👋 Hi, I’m @kogodemilade
+I’m @kogodemilade
-- 👀 I’m interested in boxing
+I’m interested in data science, ML and AI
-- 🌱 I’m currently learning c/c++
+I’m currently learning java
-- 💞️ I’m looking to collaborate on any project that includes python or javascript
-- 📫 How to reach me kogodemilade@gmail.com
+I’m looking to collaborate on any project that includes python or java How to reach me: damisirekogo@gmail.com

 <!---
 kogodemilade/kogodemilade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.